jan-sebastian-dzban/Cartoon-GAN/README.md

-**6 Expirements**

-Each of the models detailed in Chapter 3, with the new approach LightAnimeGAN described in Chapter 4, were built and trained using PyTorch in the Python language.
-Regrettably, due to the high computational demand and time-consuming nature of training GANs, we were only able to train all of the discussed models on the Miyazaki Hayao dataset.
-However, as we anticipated that the AnimeGAN and LightAnimeGAN models would likely perform the best, these models were trained on both the Hayao and Shinakai datasets (Chapter 5) for a comparative evaluation of style transformation.
-During the implementation and training process, we followed the original authors’ recommendations but also took measures to ensure a fair comparison among the different architectures by adopting as many uniform parameters and training techniques as possible.

-In this section, we delve into the experiments, evaluation, and comparison of the models we described above.
-We explore each model individually, providing details on the implementation and training phases, as well as highlighting the unique parameters and characteristics inherent to each model.
-The software employed during the training phase is thoroughly discussed.
-We present the results achieved by each architecture, demonstrating their proficiency in converting real images into cartoons.
-The effectiveness of these conversions is visualized through combined plots and measured using Visual Inspection Analysis, User Study, and Frec´ het Inception Distance metrics.
-Additionally, we conduct a comparison of the style translations between the selected architectures.

 **Software Used**

 For the implementation, we utilized the Python language in version 3.7.12 [5] and GCCcore in version 8.3.0 (Debian 8.3.0-6).